kdonnelly007/dfhack-scripts/docs/gui/tiletypes.rst

 property of whatever was there before unless you specifically set the Special selector to ``NORMAL`` (for rough walls) or ``SMOOTH`` (for smooth walls).

-Extended special properties are avaialable via the gear button.
+Extended special properties are available via the gear button.

 Variant
 ~~~~~~~